mednasr/largest_uclidian_distance/README.md

-#At WRLD we are bringing maps to life - it's important for us to be able to analyze data about the map features.
+#At WRLD we are bringing maps to life - it's important for us to be able to analyze data about the map feat#ures.

-#Consider a map that has the following properties;
+Consider a map that has the following properties;
 	- the map is two dimensional
 	- the map is perfectly square with dimensions 10000000x10000000
 	- the map has an associated set of many features